lk-montoedi/eskom-expo-app/README.md

 # Eskom Expo Platform

+## Introduction

+The Eskom Expo Hub was developed to solve the inefficiencies of the traditional Eskom Expo judging and event management process.
+The existing system relied heavily on paper-based scoring, manual project evaluations, and inconsistent mark reconciliation — leading to delays, human error, and limited transparency.
+Judges faced high workloads, while convenors struggled to manage multiple stages of the competition across districts and regions.
+Eskom Expo Hub was designed to digitize and streamline the entire process — from project submission and judging to event coordination and reporting.
+The platform enables real-time scoring, conflict detection, automated data management, and user-friendly dashboards for learners, teachers, judges, and convenors, ensuring a fair, efficient, and modernized experience for South Africa’s leading science fair.

 ## 1. High-Level Project Narrative

 This repository contains a comprehensive, full-stack platform designed to manage the entire lifecycle of a science fair or similar academic competition.
 The system is engineered to serve three distinct user groups: administrators (who oversee the event), participants (learners and teachers), and judges (who evaluate the projects).